 - An online advising folder for first-year students includes test scores and assignments for various programs and subjects.

-- Keep track of your students' performance through fifth-week flags and the freshman grade reporting system.
+- Keep track of your students' performance through fifth-week flags and the first-year grade reporting system.

 - Become sufficiently acquainted with each advisee to be able to help him or her make academic decisions and consider career options.

-- Assist each student in selecting subjects for the term and approve his or her registration.
+- Assist each student in selecting subjects for the term and approve registration.

 - Be available for consultation and to approve any appropriate changes to your student's registration using our Add/Drop application.